nuCarve/laserpost/tests/README.md

 ## CNC intermediate files

 Models used for testing are defined using Autodesk CAM "intermediate" CNC files.
-These start with a solid model and CAM manufacturing setups, and then are generated using the "Export CNC file to Visual Studio Code" (`export cnc file to vs code.cps`) post-processor (available on the [Autodesk CAM Post Library](https://cam.autodesk.com/hsmposts)).
-Run the post-processor, locate the genrated `.nc` file, and inside that file is the path to the folder that contains the required `.cnc` file.
-Copy that file into the `tests/cnc` folder.
+These start with a solid model and CAM manufacturing setups and operations, and then are generated using the "Export CNC file to Visual Studio Code" (`export cnc file to vs code.cps`) post-processor (available on the [Autodesk CAM Post Library](https://cam.autodesk.com/hsmposts)).
+Use the machine setup that is correct for the post-processor, and change the processor in the post-processor dialog when running the post.
+This way the machine settings remain associated with the machine, even though it is a different post processor.
+Then locate the generated `.nc` file, and inside that file is the path to the folder that contains the required `.cnc` file.
+Copy that file into the `tests/cnc` folder and configure the `tests.json` file for whatever tests you wish to run using the model.

 ## Test configuration

-See the `test.json` file located in the `tests` folder for all test configuration.
+See the `tests.json` file located in the `tests` folder for all test configuration.
 An inheritance model is used to simplify the file construction.
 The `setups` object defines all available setups, which control options delivered to the Autodesk Post executable.
 Individual setups can reference other setups by name, which will inherit all values and then allow individual values to be